Paraguay Residency Requirements

 Quick Answer

-Paraguay residency requires 4 core documents: valid passport, apostilled birth certificate, apostilled criminal background check, and passport photos.
-However, document requirements vary significantly by nationality, and nearly 40% of applications face delays due to preventable document errors—expired validity periods, incorrect apostille authorities, or inconsistent information.
+Paraguay residency requires 4 core documents: valid passport, authenticated birth certificate, authenticated original criminal background check, and passport photos.
+If married or divorced, you also need an authenticated marriage or divorce certificate.
+Hague Apostille Convention countries use apostilles; non-Hague countries must use the appropriate consular legalisation process.
+Document requirements vary significantly by nationality, and nearly 40% of applications face delays due to preventable document errors-expired validity periods, incorrect authentication authorities, or missing civil status documents.

 Good News: Simplified Requirements